oxfordinternetinstitute/oxonfair/README.md

 The toolkit is designed to overcome a range of shortcomings in existing fairness toolkits for high-capacity models that overfit to the training data.
 It is designed and works for computer vision and NLP problems alongside tabular data.

-Check out the colab demo [here](https://colab.research.google.com/drive/1CfcS3AX7M2MO1wW33wU1LDiY5DwtyyxH?usp=sharing).
+Check out the colab demo [here](https://colab.research.google.com/drive/1CfcS3AX7M2MO1wW33wU1LDiY5DwtyyxH?usp=sharing) or read the [preprint](https://arxiv.org/abs/2407.13710).

 For low-capacity models (e.g., logistic regression over a small number of variables, and decision-trees of limited depth), we recommend [fairlearn](https://github.com/fairlearn/fairlearn).